 I mean, really great reviews.
 The Onion’s A/V Club gave it an “A” rating, concluding that the dumate crew was “grotesquely underrated on both a local and national scale.”
 Amen.

 Up next, Man Mantis is working on an instrumental release, Cities Without Houses.
-Based on what I’ve heard, I think it’s going to make some serious noise for him…stay tuned.
+Based on what I’ve heard, I think it’s going to make some serious noise for him… stay tuned.

+We’ve got a lot of extremely dope producers on the World Around roster.
 This year has seen incredible releases from nearly all of them.
-First we dropped Naturetone’s debut, Nihon, an ambitious and exotic tribute to the music and culture of Japan.
-Naturetone was fortunate enough to make a pilgrimage there this year…and he got married this year, too!
+First we dropped Naturetone‘s debut, Nihon, an ambitious and exotic tribute to the music and culture of Japan.
+Naturetone was fortunate enough to make a pilgrimage there this year… and he got married this year, too!

-World Around listeners were first introduced to smooth-talking SeniorClassman J. Dante when he cranked out a whirlwind EP with our resident boom-bap specialist Man Mantis; the result, the Whole New World EP
+World Around listeners were first introduced to smooth-talking SeniorClassman J. Dante when he cranked out a whirlwind EP with our resident boom-bap specialist Man Mantis; the result, the Whole New World EP, was an instant classic, and earned the duo a lot of accolades in the blogosphere.

 Dante has big plans, and we’ve already received word that the Whole New World LP is in the works for 2010.
 Meanwhile, the ever-hungry rapper keeps breaking new ground and concept-to-fruition speed records.
 This time around he linked with his cousin, producer and vocalist DawnsSon, for the Destiny EP.
 It’s a bit of a departure from his laid-back and classic style, featuring heavy electro influences and autotuned choruses alongside Dante’s signature delivery, but it’s dope and different nonetheless.